Find a job on WaterlooWorks: Search

 • This can be a helpful way to see each job’s location, before exploring each position further.

-• If you want to search for jobs based on whether the position is in-person, remote or hybrid, you can use the “Advanced search” feature (under the “Search” button) to enter specific criteria.
+• If you want to search for jobs based on the employment location arrangement, you can use the “Advanced Filters” feature (in the top filter bar) to enter specific criteria, such as:

 • In-person